navikt/smart-on-fhir/docs/your-first-launch.md

   })

   /**
-   * Actually complete the callback, this will verify the state, PKCE and exchange the authorization code
+   * Actually complete the callback, this will verify the state,
-   * for an access token and ID-token for us.
+   * PKCE and exchange the authorization code for an access
+   * token and ID-token for us.
    */
   const callbackResult = await client.callback({ code, state })
   if ('error' in callbackResult) {
-    return new Response(`Login failed, cause: ${callbackResult.error}`, { status: 500 })
+    return new Response(`Login failed: ${callbackResult.error}`, {
+      status: 500,
+    })
   }

+  /**
-  // The callback was successful, lets redirect the user to the actual web-app return Response.redirect(callbackResult.redirect_url, 302) }
+   * The callback was successful, lets redirect the user to
+   * the actual web-app
+   */
+  return Response.redirect(callbackResult.redirect_url, 302)
+}
 ```